mapic/shiny/README.md

+# Shiny
-# Self-hosting of Shiny Apps with Shiny Server Pro Docker setup
+Self-hosting of Shiny Apps with Shiny Server Pro Docker setup

 ## About